SonicTheHedgeHog64/Render96-Luigi-Model/README.md

 # Render96-Luigi-Model
-A model i ported, as a fan continuation of bradlio mario
+A model i made, as a fan continuation of bradlio mario